cilium/cilium/Documentation/security/policy/language.rst

     The all entity represents the combination of all known clusters as well world and whitelists all communication.

-.. versionadded:: future
-   Allowing users to define custom entities is on the roadmap but has not been implemented yet (see :gh-issue:`3553`).

 Access to/from local host
 ~~~~~~~~~~~~~~~~~~~~~~~~~